 Please note that we do not publish a normal journal, but conference proceedings.
-This means that we do not welcome any submissions of papers that were not accepted to be presented at one of our conferences.
+This means that we do not welcome any submissions of papers that were not presented at one of our conferences.

-If you are eligible to submit a paper (i.e. were invited to present it at the last ESA conference), please send an electronic file by email to the editors of the proceedings.
-The deadline for submissions for the volume of 2017 is the 1st of November 2017.
+If you are eligible to submit a paper (i.e. you presented it at the last ESA conference), please send an electronic file by email to the editors of the proceedings.
+The deadline for submissions for the volume of 2017 is the 1st of November 2018.

 Apart from changes to the layout, the paper will be published in the state in which you send it to us.
 So please make sure that you send us the final version of your paper.
 Due to our limited resources, you will not be able to implement changes to the content – including linguistic corrections – after the deadline, unless you do it yourself.